 A: As we have all experienced since the Christchurch and Japan earthquakes, insurance costs have increased dramatically.
 In addition, it has been very difficult for us to obtain insurance for our river and drainage scheme assets.
 We have decided to partially self insure these assets.
 The infrastructure insurance reserve rate will strengthen our financial position and help us self insure our extensive but vital scheme assets.

 The rate is being paid on a per property basis with the amount a property pays depending on its capital value.
 The bands of rates are:

 This money will be held in reserve and used to keep debt levels lower (to enable sufficient borrowing room in the event of a flood or earthquake.)
 The need to rate for this reserve will be reviewed each year during the annual plan process.
-The insurance market may recover sufficiently in the future to enable us to obtain insurance at affordable rates and satisfactory terms.
-Every three years during our Long Term Plan process we will also review the need to hold onto the reserve balance.
+Every three years during our Long-term Plan process we will also review the need to hold onto the reserve balance.

 Q: Can I get a discount on my rates?

 A: Yes, from the rating year 2013-2014 (1 July 2013 – 30 June 2014):

 If all rates owing (this includes arrears, penalty and current) are paid in full by the due date 27 September 2013, a discount of 3% will be allowed on the current rates.

 Discount applies to the current year only.
 The 2013 -14 discount does not apply to any rates still owed from previous years, therefore to receive the discount on your current rates the total balance needs to be paid in full before or on the due date (27 September 2013).